doorfortyfour/TileWorldCreator/docs/MultipleMaps.md

 to change the `World name` on the TileWorldCreator component.

 ## Transforms

-A map can be moved by the transforms of the game object where the TileWorldCreator component is assigned to.
+A map uses the position (x, z or x, y) from the TileWorldCreator component gameobject in the scene.